-You can save the information displayed in the HP Insight Diagnostics Survey and Log tabs to a diskette or a USB 2.0 HP Drive Key (64MB or higher).
+You can save the information displayed in the HP Insight Diagnostics Survey and Log tabs to a diskette or a USB 2.0 flash drive (64MB or higher).
 You can not save to the hard drive.
 The system will automatically create an html file that has the same appearance as the information displayed on the screen.

-- 1. Insert a diskette or USB 2.0 HP Drive Key (capacity must be 64MB or higher).
-USB 1.0 Drive Keys are not supported. - 2.
+- 1. Insert a diskette or USB 2.0 flash drive (capacity must be 64MB or higher).
+USB 1.0 flash drives are not supported. - 2.
 Click Save in the bottom right corner of the screen. - 3.
 Select Save to the floppy or Save to USB key. - 4.
 Enter a file name in the File Name box and click the Save button.
-An html file will be saved to the inserted diskette or USB HP Drive Key. - NOTE: Do not remove the diskette or USB key until you see a message indicating that the html file has been written to the media. - 5.
-Print the information from the storage device used to save it. - NOTE: To exit HP Insight Diagnostics, click Exit Diagnostics button in the bottom left corner of the screen then remove the CD from the optical drive.
+An html file will be saved to the inserted diskette or USB flash drive. - NOTE: Do not remove the diskette or USB key until you see a message indicating that the html file has been written to the media. - Print the information from the storage device used to save it. - NOTE: To exit HP Insight Diagnostics, click the Exit Diagnostics button in the bottom left corner of the screen then remove the CD from the optical drive.